 For the best chances of getting online, visit one of the AT&T hot spots.
 They are located at:

 · Mineral Springs Pavilion: Located between 69th St. and 70th St. on the west side of the park right next to Sheep Meadow, Mineral Springs Pavilion offers park-goers a place to relax and grab a bite to eat.
 The eatery is operated by Le Pain Quotidien, a Belgian restaurant, and it serves bread, soup, sandwiches and other light fare.
 The terrace sits up to 100 people, making it the perfect place to sit and snack while checking your email or catching up on some quick business.

 · Rumsey Playfield: Host of the Central Park SummerStage concerts, Rumsey Playfield hosts thousands of music-goers every year.
 The free Wi-Fi in this area is available June through September, in conjunction with the SummerStage series.
 Rumsey Playfield is on the east side of the park, and is accessible via E. 69th St.

 · Central Park Zoo: New York’s famed Central Park Zoo is home to a wide range of wild animals, and now, you can hop online and play social games on your iPad or do more complex work such as attend an online learning course on web development or learn how to install WordPress on BlueHost in between animal watching.
 The Zoo is on the southeast side of the park near E. 64th St.

 · Tavern on the Green: Tavern on the Green is not only a dining hot spot, but now it’s a Wi-Fi hot spot as well.
-The restaurant is currently undergoing a renovation, but will reopen in the summer of 2013.
+The restaurant is currently undergoing a renovation, but is slated to reopen in December of 2013.
 It is located on the west side between W. 66th St. and W. 67th St.

 To log on at any of these locations, look for the network name “attwifi” on your computer and click on it.
 You do not need a username or password, and best of all, you don’t need to pay anything.